MicrosoftDocs/semantic-kernel-docs/semantic-kernel/samples/bookcreator.md

 The Book creator sample allows you to enter in a topic then the [Planner](/semantic-kernel/concepts-sk/planner) creates a plan for the functions to run based on the ask.
 You can see the plan along with the results.
 The  [Writer Skill](https://aka.ms/sk/repo/writerskill) functions are chained together based on the asks.

 > [!IMPORTANT]
-> Each function will call Open AI which will use tokens that you will be billed for.
+> Each function will call OpenAI which will use tokens that you will be billed for.

 ### Walkthrough video